An Open Letter to the American Zen Community

 A Note on Anger

-My work as a psychotherapist requires me to understand emotional regulation.
-It is a skill that I employ myself, and help others develop, when we confront and communicate about difficult subjects.
-It can also be used as a weapon to silence victims who attempt to hold powerful individuals accountable for their actions.
+My work as a psychotherapist requires me to understand the concept of emotional regulation.
+It is a skill that I employ myself, and help others to develop, when we confront and communicate about difficult subjects.
+The concept of self-regulation is also often used as a weapon to silence victims who attempt to hold powerful individuals accountable for their actions.
 These women and their advocates are often dismissed as being too angry, vindictive, or even “unhinged.”

 Survivors of abuse are expected to appear weak and sad—not powerful, aggrieved, and defiant.
-The shaming of women’s anger is a feature of patriarchal systems that muzzles those who seek justice or reparations and contributes to a culture in which abuse is more likely to occur.
-We are encouraged to move quickly toward forgiveness so that no actual change is required of those in power.
+The shaming of women’s anger is an intentional feature of patriarchal systems that muzzles those who seek justice or reparations and contributes to a culture in which abuse is more likely to occur.
+Women in American Zen are encouraged to move quickly toward forgiveness so that no actual change is required of the men in power.

-Anger is an appropriate response to discovering that one’s Zen community—which claims to promote ethical behavior, personal development, and safe sanghas—knowingly harbors and defends abusers.
+Anger is, in fact, an appropriate response to discovering that one’s Zen community—which claims to promote ethical behavior, personal development, and safe sanghas—knowingly harbors and defends abusers.

 Understanding Clergy Sex Abuse

-Clergy sex abuse is widely misunderstood and is often purposefully misrepresented to protect the reputations of powerful men.
-Although I refer to Katagiri’s abuses in this document, he is not the only perpetrator in the American Zen tradition.
-There are other well-known abusers who have been canonized (e.g., Taizan Maezumi, Joshu Sasaki, Eido Shimano) or may soon be canonized (e.g., Richard Baker), as well as many others with less recognizable names.
+Clergy sex abuse is widely misunderstood and is often deliberately misrepresented to protect the reputations of powerful men.
+Although I occasionally refer to Dainin Katagiri’s abuses as examples in this document, he is not the only perpetrator in the American Zen tradition.
+There are other well-known abusers who have been canonized (e.g., Taizan Maezumi, Joshu Sasaki, Eido Shimano) or may soon be canonized (e.g., Richard Baker), as well as many others, past and present, with less recognizable names.

-The harm these men caused does not exist only in the past.
-We continue to chant their names in reverence at our services.
+The harm caused by past abusers extends far beyond the years during which they were leading Zen communities.
+To this day, we continue to chant their names in reverence at our services.
 We are encouraged to listen to their recorded teachings and read their books as reliable sources of wisdom on subjects such as interpersonal ethics and skillful action.
-We see their biographies everywhere—on sangha websites, in books and magazines, listed as “beloved teacher.”
+We see their biographies and tributes to them everywhere—on sangha websites, in books and magazines, listed as “beloved teacher.”

-Almost always these biographies are uncritically glowing or, at best, may describe the abuser as a complicated man who made mistakes.
+Almost always these biographies are uncritically glowing or, at best, may describe the abuser as a complicated man who “made mistakes.”
 A culture of gaslighting and denial prevails at the expense of truth and accountability.
-In one truly astonishing example of gross understatement, The Zen Studies Society website refers to Eido Shimano’s “complicated legacy.”
-I fail to see what is complicated about a man who was an unrepentant misogynist and serial sexual predator.
+In one truly astonishing example of gross understatement, the Rinzai Zen Studies Society website refers to Eido Shimano’s “complicated legacy.”
+I fail to see what is complicated about a man who was an unrepentant misogynist, serial (and at times aggressive) sexual predator, and probable narcissist.

 Clergy sex abuse is a crime in all 50 states.
 Its legality, however, is not the focus of this letter.
 Because Zen is a philosophy and practice that claims to have a serious commitment to interpersonal ethics, we must assess whether our responses to sexual abuse in our sanghas have met our own basic ethical standards.

 Over the course of months of discussions with individuals in Zen communities across the country, it became clear to me that clergy sex abuse is difficult for most people to identify.
 Misguided and often harmful attitudes prevent us from collectively addressing clergy sex abuse in a way that fairly distributes consequences to perpetrators and justice to survivors.
-It may be clarifying if I directly address some of the statements and questions I encountered during these conversations.
+To bring clarity and objectivity to a subject about which I have extensive knowledge, I have decided to directly address many of the statements and questions I encountered during these conversations.

 “Don’t believe those women; they’re all crazy.”